-Publishing scientific articles in indexed journals have one definite advantage: It ensures that all subscribers to that journal will read and cite your work.
+Publishing scientific articles in indexed journals has one definite advantage: It ensures that all subscribers to that journal will read and cite your work.
 Because of the high number of journals, the number of subscribers to the journal may not be very high.
-Some researchers may not have subscription to indexed journals; so, how do they find your article?
+Some researchers may not have subscriptions to indexed journals; so, how do they find your article?

 The answer is journal indexing and indexation services.
 Journal indexing is the process of listing the titles, authors, and abstracts of articles published in indexed journals.
-You may already be familiar with some of the top medical journal indexes, such as Google Scholar, PubMed index, Thomson Reuters’ Biomedical Abstract, and Index Medicus.
+You may already be familiar with some of the top medical journals indexes, such as Google Scholar, PubMed Index, Thomson Reuters’ Biomedical Abstract, and Index Medicus.

 The function of journal indexes

 Journal indexes gather citations and this helps researchers in locating articles they are looking for.
 In fact, researchers would be able to search through a large database of citation information.
 Using computer algorithms, journal indexes usually automate the process.
 These algorithms can determine data such as the language of the article, the keywords, and the full text of the article.
 Plus, researchers who are interested in specific research topics can find your work easily because they do not need to subscribe to all relevant journals.

 Things you should know about DRJI scores

 There is an ongoing debate among scholars and journal publishers over the question of whether indexing and abstracting services bring prestige to the journal.
 Indexing can increase the number of citations of a journal article.
 A higher number of citations can increase the impact factor and the score in Thomson Reuters Journal Citation Reports (JCR).
 The journal’s reputation is recognized in JCR.

 Citations are important but what about indexing services, are they important too?
 The introduction of journal quality methods such as the Directory of Research Journal Indexing (DRJI) has given more importance to journal indexing.